 Many choose a simple key fob system which opens and closed the gate at the press of a button while others prefer digital pads where you can tap in a personal code, another layer of security if the pad or fob gets misplaced or lost.

 Wired audio and visual intercoms are also available and while more recent developments include GSM gate control systems linked to registered mobile phone numbers so users can simply 'phone' the gate to open it.

 Each system has its advantages and drawbacks, and experts at Crown Securities can help you decide which is the best one for your needs.

 The choice of swing or sliding gate very much depends on the situation.
 For swing gates, you will need to consider the arc of the swing while sliding gates will need room on both sides for the sliding gate to fit.

 Other practical considerations are vehicle movement and waiting while the gate opens and how pedestrians can access the property as well as which safety features you wish to incorporate and where they can be placed.

-Swing gate usually use linear ram motor arms to open and close the gate.
+Swing gate usually uses linear ram motor arms to open and close the gate.
 They are relatively inexpensive and reliable.
-Other use underground motors but they are more expensive to install as they must be able to withstand very wet conditions and have a good drainage system.
+Other use underground motors but they are more expensive to install as they must be able to withstand very wet conditions and have a sound drainage system.